christopher-besch/homepage/src/articles/03_gentoo/gentoo_01.md

 import vm_snapshots from "./vm_snapshots.png";

 Gentoo is a Linux distribution that offers as many options as possible.
-While its package manager Portage leverages the heavy lifting, you have to deal with the choosing such freedom entails.
+While its package manager Portage leverages the heavy lifting, you have to deal with the choosing such freedom entails:
-What init system causes the least amount of pain with the software you intend to run, what desktop suits your personal style and what display manager goes best with that?
+What init system causes the least amount of pain with the software you intend to run, what desktop suits your personal style and which display manager goes best with that?

 I've setup Gentoo countless times with different decisions along the way.
 While dysfunctional combinations butchered some of those installations beyond repair, others became my daily driver for weeks and months.